Weight Loss Can Help Reduce Back Pain for Chiropractic Patients

 Back pain is one of the most common and most troublesome problems that people experience.
 Eight out of 10 individuals will struggle with back pain during some point in their life, the US National Library of Medicine reports.
 Low and chronic back pain can be aggravated by many triggers.
 Mechanical stress, excessive strain, muscle weakness, poor sleeping position, lack of exercise and excessive weight could all contribute to making the situation worse.

 The good news is that chiropractic ranks among the most popular and effective treatment options available today for back pain.
 Through the chiropractic adjustment, chiropractors not only help ease the pain but also work toward correcting the problem.
-According to chiropractors, spinal & extremity joint adjustments can deliver even better results when combined with a weight loss program.
+According to chiropractors, bone & joint adjustments can deliver even better results when combined with a weight loss program.

 In today’s article, we’ll examine weight loss and chiropractic in the following areas:

 - How Obesity and Back Pain are Related

 - How Weight Loss Helps Reduce Back Pain

 Individuals that are classified as overweight or obese are much more likely to experience back pain than people that aren’t according to the American Obesity Association.

 Obesity prevents individuals from engaging in everyday physical activities, as well as healthy exercises.
 These are essential for strengthening the core muscles.
 A stronger core can take some of the burdens away from the back, thus making back pain less likely.